×

 In a nutshell, if you don’t engage in the higher values of individual employees and align them to the values of the organisation, ‘development’ simply becomes another training session that will eventually be forgotten, overlooked, or need repeating.

-As an alternative to appraisals (or as an addition to), the most enlightened leaders and managers will already know how to get the best from their reports by adopting a coaching approach to management.
+As an alternative to appraisals (or perhaps as an addition to), the most enlightened leaders and managers will already know how to get the best from their reports by adopting a coaching approach to management.
 Known as a ‘coaching culture’ or ‘coaching in the line’, this is a skill that allows managers to engage from the highest quality of the human experience day-in, day-out – and not wait until the next appraisal to pick up on the lottery of misalignment and underperformance.
-In a modern agile workplace and by adopting this mature style of leadership, at least 70% of a person’s development needs can be identified (and in many cases attended to) ‘in the line’ – where the line-manager can attend to employee needs ahead of time.
+In a modern agile workplace and by adopting this mature style of leadership, at least 50% of a person’s development needs can be identified (and in many cases attended to) ‘in the line’ – where the line-manager can attend to employee needs ahead of time.

 Share with friends: